 An etiquette expert shares the inside scoop on mastering the business lunch/dinner

 Business dining is an integral part of the business world.
-It’s a great way to build relationships and achieve success, but it can be a little daunting when you’re starting out in your career.
-Read on for some tips to help you feel comfortable and make a great impression at the table.
-(As a bonus, many of these tips will also help you look good while dining on a date or any other social occasion).
+It’s a great way to build relationships and achieve success, but it can be a little daunting, especially when you’re starting out in your career.
+Read on for some tips, either as new information or a great reminder, to help you feel comfortable and make a great impression at the table.

 Uh Oh!
 I think I Took Someone’s Bread Plate